“People have to see this. People have to see this.”

 “Christopher was brilliant at making you forget he was in a wheelchair,” Arnold says.
 “He was so charismatic and optimistic.
 He had a great sense of humor and was relatable from the minute you met him.”

 GO FAR documents Rush’s journey from an initial doctor’s assessment that he would be nothing more than a “dishrag” who would die by age two, to the national poster child for Jerry Lewis’ Muscular Dystrophy Association, to a world-traveling motivational speaker.
 “GO FAR” is the acronym for a framework Rush devised to actualize one’s dreams: Goals, Obstacles, Focus, Act, and Review.
-Its universal tenets apply to people of all ages and abilities, and Arnold hopes to complete Rush’s vision for an educational primer that can be applied in classrooms and other organizations.
+Its universal tenets apply to people of all ages and abilities, and Arnold hopes to complete Rush’s vision for an educational primer that can be applied in classrooms and other organizations.“Christopher always said everyone has some form of a disability,” Arnold says.
+“And he felt his job was to use the abilities he had, not focus on the disabilities.
+He approached life as ‘What can I do for you?’ instead of the other way around.
+He had a profound impact on every person he met.”

 That profound impact sustained Arnold through the challenging ups and downs of completing his first feature-length documentary.
 Based in Los Angeles, where he most recently worked as an editor on the USA Network series “Burn Notice,” Arnold has filled nearly every hiatus and spare moment since 2007 researching, writing, interviewing, directing, producing, and fundraising in order to finish the business left undone when Rush passed away.